kirkshoop/async_scope/asyncscope.md

 The `async_scope` may be constructed in a local context, matching the syntactic scope or the lifetime of surrounding algorithms.
 The destructor of an `async_scope` will `terminate()` if there is outstanding work in the scope at destruction time.

-Another way for viewing the `async_scope` is that it keeps a counter of how many work items were registered to it but have not yet completed (not yet started, or in execution).
+Another way to view the `async_scope` is that it keeps a counter of how many work items were registered to it but have not yet completed (not yet started, or in execution).
 The destructor can be called only if this counter is zero.

 One way to ensure that there is no work in scope at destruction time is to start the sender returned by `on_empty()` and wait for its completion (while no more work being added into the scope).

-Please note that there is a race between the completion of the sender returned by `on_empty()` and adding new work to the `async_scope` object.
+Note that there is a race between the completion of the sender returned by `on_empty()` and adding new work to the `async_scope` object.
 If new work is added from a work that is already in the scope, then the implementation guarantees that there is no race.
 If, however, new work is added from a different source, the implementation cannot prevent the race.
 For example, one can imagine that the new work is added just after the `on_empty()` sender completes.